-Feeding the Families
+Feeding the Families Program

-- Participants must have an income level at or below 185% of the Federal Poverty Level.
+- Participants must have an income level at or below 185% of the federal poverty level.

-- If you have questions please call Executive Director, Claudia DeMarco at (970)988-3464.
+- If you have questions please contact Program Director Jill Munson at firstname.lastname@example.org.

 If interested in becoming a participant please download and fill out the application below.